 2) Calculate the monster, err, monthly expenditure

-It is good to charge reasonably for your projects, however, your freelance hourly rate should be covering your monthly expenses and leaving you with a little, if not more, savings as well.
+It is good to charge reasonably for your projects, however, your freelance hourly rate should be covering your monthly expenses and leave you with a little, if not more, savings as well.

 Since you are using the freelancing way to supplement the income you would have at a regular 9-5 job, you must ensure it covers all your necessary expenses and has you covered for a rainy day as well.
 Therefore, you have to charge your clients being mindful of your expenses.